Ronald E. Snyder, M.D. Rolando Amadeo, M.D. Edison H. Wong, M.D., M.S.

 Not all neurological issues originate in the brain or spine.
 There are millions of neurons and nerve endings throughout your body, and any of them can be subject to inflammation and injury – leading to major problems with your strength, pain, and coordination.

-In order to identify the origins and severity of any nerve injury, an EMG is the most helpful test available.
+In order to identify the origins and severity of any nerve injury, an EMG is usually the most helpful test available.
 An EMG is a form of nerve testing, to measure the function of your nerves and muscles.
 EMG can diagnose and identify the cause of your pain.
 EMG nerve testing is actually two tests in one.

 The first part of an EMG test is the Nerve Condition Velocity Study (NCS).
 The NCV/EMG tests the speed of the nerve impulse as it travels down the nerve.
 This type of nerve conduction testing measures the healthiness of the lining of your nerve.
-Your nerves conduct an electrical impulse and will explain certain pathology in your body.
+Your nerves conduct an electrical impulse and will demonstrate certain pathology in your body.

 Once an EMG doctor knows how quickly your nerve reacts to the test, they can further identify certain facts and rule out possible problems.
 NCV testing can confirm the actual cause of your painful condition.
-The NCV is the most helpful test for diagnosing many nerve related, painful conditions and is the most reliable test for carpal tunnel syndrome.
+The NCV is a helpful test for diagnosing many nerve related, painful conditions and is the most reliable test for carpal tunnel syndrome.